Analysis | Opening loss shows it’s going to take time for Lakers to figure it out with Russell Westbrook

 Time and again since media day, the Lakers have said that they simply need Westbrook to be Westbrook.
 That mantra is an indirect acknowledgment that Westbrook has always played the same way: fast, hard and bold, sometimes to a fault.
 For this experiment to work, the Lakers can’t expect Westbrook to make radical adjustments to his game at this stage of his career.
 Instead, they need to adjust his role by significantly reducing his playing time.

-For the last four seasons, Westbrook has averaged around 36 minutes per game, which puts him among the league’s leaders.
+For the past four seasons, Westbrook has averaged around 36 minutes per game, which puts him among the NBA’s leaders.
 Vogel said this week that he intends to take a similar approach, playing Westbrook in the mid-30s, just as he did on opening night.
 Yet this looks like a golden opportunity to play smarter, not harder.

 The pitch to Westbrook should be this: Less is more.
 A lighter minutes load would allow Westbrook to continue to play full throttle offensively and to expend more consistent energy defensively.
 It would also save him from some wear and tear, as he has dealt with injures in each of the past two seasons.